elenatenenbaum/RISE/README.md

 ## Data

-Folder "Data_Aim1" contains the final data files (.csv) for all 7 tasks for Aim 1. https://pubmed.ncbi.nlm.nih.gov/39531700/ Folder "Data_Aim2" contains the final data files (.csv) for all 7 tasks for Aim 2. manuscript under review (6/5/2025)
+Folder "Data_Aim1" contains the final data files (.csv) for all 7 tasks for Aim 1.
+(Manuscript based on Aim 1 is here: https://pubmed.ncbi.nlm.nih.gov/39531700/)
+Folder "Data_Aim2" contains the final data files (.csv) for all 7 tasks for Aim 2. manuscript under review (6/5/2025)